 While the subtitles don’t work perfectly all of the time, they are a great help in developing a feel for the language when it’s written vs. when it’s spoken.

-So, then, let’s see the best channels to learn Italian available on the internet.
+So, then, let’s see the best channels to learn Italian on YouTube.

 #1.
 Italian Bites

 Italian Bites is easily one of the best and most engaging Italian learning channels you’ll find on YouTube.
 This channel is run by my good friend Martina Scattolin, a truly incredible Italian teacher.

 When I was learning Italian, I took lessons with Martina myself and she was so good that I also asked her to work with me on my beginner Italian course, Italian Uncovered.

 On the ItalianBites YouTube Channel, Martina will take you on a journey through Italian culture, history, food, traditions, and art in her engaging video lessons.
 As she says herself… “Italian is not just a language, it’s a way of life”.